 Berlin and Hamburg are the two biggest cities in Germany.
 Berlin has a population of 3.5 million, while Hamburg has 1.8 million.

 What is the most popular Christmas market in Germany?

 The most popular Christmas markets in Germany are the ones in Nuremberg, Cologne, and Dresden.

 Where is the most famous Oktoberfest in Germany?

 Oktoberfest officially takes place in Munich, Bavaria.
 This makes it the most famous Oktoberfest in Germany.
-The festival attracts millions of visitors every year and is an example of German culture at its best.
+The festival attracts millions of visitors annually and exemplifies German culture at its best.

 - Pictures of Germany